efserg/natera-simple-graph/README.md

 * `addEdge` - adds edge to the graph

-* `getPath` - returns a list of edges between 2 vertices (path doesn’t have to be optimal)
+* `getPath` - returns a list of edges between 2 vertices (path doesn't have to be optimal)

 Vertices should be of a user defined type.

-## Questions to be ready to answer (don’t have to implement):
+## Questions to be ready to answer (don't have to implement):

 * Add weighted edges support in your lib.